 Jack’s astro-images have appeared in the Audubon Field Guide to the Night Sky as well as Nightwatch, the largest-selling astronomy book of all time (authored by Terence Dickinson, with whom Jack co-authored Splendors of the Universe.)

 Jack is a long-time member of the International Dark Sky Association, tirelessly promoting the need for preservation of the night skies as a heritage for future generations.

 Hubble Space Telescope: Jack has discovered numerous supernovae, and while he is excited by each and every one, nothing can touch his elation on having SN2010O (which he discovered in January of 2010) become the subject interest by a select group of investigators were awarded observing time on the Hubble Space Telescope.
 They photographed the area on June 24th, 2010 in an attempt to identify the progenitor (star) in the starburst galaxy NGC 3690 in the bowl of the Big Dipper.
 Jack is one of 11 members of an elite international group, headed by Dr. Howard E. Bond of the Space Telescope Science Institute in Baltimore , MD. and is the first Canadian amateur to ever be awarded time as an investigator on the HST.

-Using his 16″ Meade LX200 telescope, Jack can observe about 600 stars in the daytime!
+Using his 20″ Meade RCX400 telescope, Jack is able to observe about 600 stars in the daytime!